mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 ```

-The handler:
+### 5.3.
+Method Interception Flow

+The handler processes each method call as follows:

-Stores a reference to the service interface class
+- Stores the service interface class reference
-Handles method calls from the proxy
+- Intercepts all method calls to the proxy instance
-Special-cases Object methods like equals() and toString()
+- Handles Object methods (`equals()`, `toString()`) separately
-For service methods, processes templates and calls the LLM function
+- Renders templates and forwards prompts to the LLM
-This dynamic proxy approach eliminates the need to write concrete implementations for each service interface, with the
-proxy intercepting method calls at runtime and applying our template processing logic.
+- Returns responses in the method's declared type

-# Build Template Processing Logic
+### 6. Template Processing Logic

-Now that we've implemented the dynamic proxy mechanism, we need to focus on the core template processing logic.
-The
+After setting up the proxy mechanism, we implement the template processing logic in the `preparePrompt` method:
-preparePrompt method handles this critical functionality:

 ```java
 private String preparePrompt(Method method, Object[] args, Package pkg) {